dfgordon/vscode-language-integerbasic/README.md

 ## Hex Escapes

 Some Integer BASIC programs have line separators embedded in strings and/or comments.
 Hex escapes are used to allow such files to be parsed as normal line entry.
-For example, `PRINT "\x8aALERT!` uses `\x8a` to represent a line feed (remember in Integer BASIC character codes are inverted).
+For example, `PRINT "\x8aALERT!\x87` uses `\x8a` to represent a line feed and `\x87` to sound the bell (remember in Integer BASIC character codes are inverted).

 The extension evaluates *only* hex escapes.
 Sequences like `\n`, `\\`, etc. are always treated literally.
 If you need to escape the escape, hex-escape it, e.g. `\xff` can be escaped as `\x5cxff`.